Yahel-Epel/stock-analysis/README.md

 # stock-analysis
-stock-analysis project for module 2
+Stock-analysis project for module 2
 ## Overview of Project
 Analyzing the stock market over the last few years in order to find the yearly return
 ### Purpose